Should you become a DIY investor?

 - All-In-One Exchange Traded Funds (ETFs)

-After opening your discount brokerage account, this is how simple investing can be.
+After opening your discount brokerage account:

 - Buy these funds